Tan Zuoren: 2009 court case

 Contemporary artist Ai Weiwei, who travelled to Chengdu to testify, said he and 10 other volunteers were woken up by police entering their hotel rooms at 3 am dawn on August 12.
 He was beaten up and prevented from leaving until after the trial adjourned.
-Tan's supporters and Amnesty International said he was detained because he planned to issue an independent report on the collapse of school buildings during the Sichuan earthquake.
-Ai said "they were like gangs in a movie, they could do whatever they wanted.
+Amnesty International said he was detained because he planned to issue an independent report on the collapse of school buildings during the Sichuan earthquake.
+Ai alleged, "they were like gangs in a movie, they could do whatever they wanted.
 It was very scary."

 Tan's trial began a week after another earthquake activist, Huang Qi, was tried on state secrets charges in Chengdu; he was convicted and sentenced to three years' imprisonment on November 23, 2009.
 Tan's lawyer, Pu Zhiqiang said the report on the earthquake all show his investigation is objective and scientific.

 Hong Kong's now TV aired footage of Chengdu police searching the luggage and hotel rooms of two of its journalists, who were prevented from leaving the hotel for seven hours, while police said they looked for drugs.
 Footage of security forces manhandling reporters was also shown widely on television news.